-From the people that brought you The Game Thoroughbred Community Newspaper, we are pleased to announce that we are back and are ready to bring you all the stories and profiles that you loved in The Game.
+From the people that brought you The Game Thoroughbred Community Newspaper, we are pleased to be back bringing you all the stories and profiles that you loved in The Game.
 Thoroughbred Highlight will focus on all that is interesting and exciting in Thoroughbred Racing in Canada.

-Thoroughbred Highlight will be posted online and in a download format to share or print.
+Thoroughbred Highlight will be posted online and NEW print version coming soon!

 Sign up for Email Notifications and we will let you know when there are new exciting posts or updates.